Writing, Identity, and Power

-Basic Writing (ENGLWRIT 111) is an intensive reading and writing course designed for students who need additional preparation before taking College Writing.
-Basic Writing is a key part of General Education at University of Massachusetts Amherst and is overseen by the University Writing Committee, which reviews first-year writing at the University every five years.
+Writing, Identity, and Power (ENGLWRIT 111; formerly called Basic Writing) is an intensive reading and writing course designed for students who need additional preparation before taking College Writing.
+This four-credit course is a part of General Education at University of Massachusetts Amherst, carrying Interdisciplinary (I) and Diversity: United States (DU) designations, and it is overseen by the University Writing Committee, which reviews first-year writing at the University every five years.

-Every Basic Writing course at UMass shares the following objectives:
+Every Englwrit 111 course at UMass shares the following objectives for students:

-For assistance enrolling in Basic Writing classes, contact firstname.lastname@example.org, and for questions about placement in Basic Writing, contact email@example.com.
-For more information about Basic Writing at UMass Amherst, please contact Anne Bello, Deputy Director of the Writing Program.
+For assistance enrolling in Writing, Identity, and Power, contact firstname.lastname@example.org, and for questions about placement, contact email@example.com.
+For more information about this course, please contact Anne Bello, Deputy Director of the Writing Program.